 Inherent in our work is infinite and ongoing OPPORTUNITY TO CREATE NEW PRACTICES - enriched by existing wisdom.
 We continually revisit and revise our practices and structures to better protect and honor personal and artistic freedom and access amongst our Collective, our collaborators, and our audiences.

+We endeavor to INDIGENIZE and DECOLONIZE time, space and resources, in all stages of our practice.
 We believe that ACCOUNTABILITY is vital to the health of our community.
 We look inward and to each other to keep our values alive in our practice.

 TY DEFOE (Giizhig) is from the Oneida and Ojibwe Nations.
 An interdisciplinary artist, writer, queer/two-spirit cultural pioneer, and Grammy Award winner.
 Ty aspires to an integral approach to artistic projects, social justice, indigeneity, and environmentalism.